Frequently Asked Questions (FAQ)

 I really want to participate in the program, but I was notified that the slots are full.
 Is there any chance I can still be a part of the program?

 A waiting list will be kept according to the date of student registration.
 If a student drops the program, the first person on the list will be notified, and so on and so forth.
 However, it is advised to not count on this outcome.
-There are many other research opportunities available to students.
+Also, there are other research opportunities available to students.

 I have no previous experience with research, but am going to accept my invitation into the program.
 Will I be at a disadvantage in comparison to the other students?

 This is a step-by-step program that allows students to progress at a rate that makes sense given different backgrounds and experience.
 Students will be provided with constant feedback and guidance to help them develop their research skills.
-Thus, previous research experience is not necessary.
+Thus, previous research experience is not necessary or expected.

 Yes, the students are taking courses for the FRI program, and receive grades for those courses.
 However, the grades for the FRI courses are not on a curve.
 This means that there is not a pre-determined distribution of grades.
 The course grades are based on achieved competency and research progress.